A String is a palindrome when reversing it yields it itself. For example, 'ab' is not a palindrome, but 'aba', and 'abba' are.

 5 lines of Scala (compatible versions 2.13 & 3.0), showing how concise Scala can be!

-As in CheckArrayIsAPalindrome, we must note that we can remap an Array to its reverse without allocating a new array (efficient!).
+Like in CheckArrayIsAPalindrome, note that we can remap an Array to its reverse without allocating a new array (efficient!).

 The same can, in fact, be done for a String, as String meets a specification of 'IndexedSeq' (which is also met by an Array). (this is © from www.scala-algorithms.com)

-To our advantage, we utilise the fact that a palindrome is its reverse, and that 'IndexedSeq' can be converted into a view, and then re-mapped into a reverse.
+To our advantage, we utilise the fact that a palindrome is its reverse, and that 'IndexedSeq' can be converted into a view, and then re-mapped into that reverse.

 Scala concepts & Hints